uetsymphonique/NumericalMethod_PageRank/theory/gauss_seidel.md

    - Generally faster than Power Iteration
    - SOR can be much faster with optimal $\omega$
    - Convergence depends on matrix properties
+   - Dynamic omega can adapt to changing convergence rates

 2. **Memory Usage**:
    - Very memory efficient